On fundamental Fourier coefficients of Siegel modular forms: Part A: algebraic aspects

 where $P(\mk z) \in M(n, \mf C) \otimes \mf C[\mk z]$ has entries which are polynomial in $\mk z$ without a constant term.
 Since multiplication of the polynomial expression $\rho(\left( \begin{smallmatrix} 1 & 0\\ 0 & cZ+d \end{smallmatrix} \right)^{-1} F_\lambda(\tau,Z)\left(\z(cZ+d)^{-1}\right)^{\lambda}$ in $\z$ by $P(\mk z)$ can only increase it's degree in $\z$; which however already has degree $\nu_0$, it follows that only $\rho(\left( \begin{smallmatrix} 1 & 0\\ 0 & cZ+d \end{smallmatrix} \right))^{-1}$ has to be considered.
 This proves the automorphy of $F^o$.

-The assertion about cuspidality of $F^o$ follows easily by looking at it is Fourier expansion as a function of $Z$ and that about $F^o(\tau_0,Z)$ being not identically zero for some $\tau_0$ is trivial.
+The assertion about cuspidality of $F^o$ follows easily by looking at its Fourier expansion as a function of $Z$ and that about $F^o(\tau_0,Z)$ being not identically zero for some $\tau_0$ is trivial.
 This proves the proposition. \end{proof}

 \begin{rmk} The situation in \cite{saha} was very special: a result of Yamana \cite{Yam} states that a non-vanishing Siegel cusp form of level one always has a non-vanishing Fourier coefficient supported on a primitive (binary) quadratic form.
 From this one could immediately get a non-vanishing Fourier-Jacobi coefficient of prime index.
 The argument here relies on the fact that a primitive binary quadratic form always represent infinitely many primes.